Skip to main content

 71 mentions Positive Neutral Negative

-The graphics of the game are generally praised for their fun and distinctive art style reminiscent of the "Cyanide & Happiness" comic, which adds a humorous and quirky aesthetic to the gameplay.
+The graphics of the game are generally praised for their fun and distinctive art style reminiscent of the "Cyanide & Happiness" comic series, which adds a humorous and quirky aesthetic to the gameplay.
 However, many reviewers note that while the visuals are appealing, the overall execution and gameplay experience are lacking, with some describing the graphics as simplistic and reminiscent of older flash games.
 Despite the attractive art, the game's poor player base and server issues detract from the overall enjoyment.

 • “The art style is great.”